-Spring cleaning: Five data hygiene tips so your sales data is always ready for analysis
+Spring data cleaning: 5 tips so your sales data is ready for analytics

 Predictive analytics needs a foundation of clean data.
 Here are our top five tips for data hygiene, so you’re always ready for marketing and sales campaigns via Salesforce.
 You can use these immediately in any environment: